CityOfPhiladelphia/revue-comps/README.md

 # revue-comps

-A plave to review vue components for phila projects.
+A place to review vue components for phila projects.

 1. Use these [guidelines](https://github.com/CityOfPhiladelphia/revue-comps/wiki/Guidelines) when creating new components
 2. Submit EACH component as a new branch for review